DataDog/documentation/content/en/getting_started/synthetics/api_test.md

 ### Select locations

-Select one or more **Managed Locations** or **Private Locations** to run your test from.
+Select one or more **Managed Locations** or **[Private Locations][9]** to run your test from.

 Managed locations allow you to test public-facing websites and endpoints.
-To test internal applications or simulate user behavior in discrete geographic regions, select one of your **[Private Locations][9]** instead.
+To test internal applications or simulate user behavior in discrete geographic regions, select one of your private locations instead.

 The Shopist application is publicly available, you can consequently go ahead and pick any managed locations you want to execute your test from.